Renewing Your CDL in Delaware

-Most CDL licenses cost only $30 and some endorsement may cost more.
+Most CDL licenses cost $48 for 8 years and some endorsement may cost more.
 If you are adding endorsements or renewing endorsements, you may have to take written or road test.
 Adding an endorsement at renewal time is just like applying for a new CDL.
 Many professional drivers make a habit of reviewing the Commercial Driver's Manual at renewal time.

-The DMV encourages you to renew anytime in the 90-day period before your license expires so you can avoid long lines and have a pleasant DMV experience.
+The DMV encourages you to renew before your license expires so you can avoid long lines and have a pleasant DMV experience.